 - Have Fun.
 Yes, they suggest you have fun.
 Following a gluten-free diet does not mean that you can no longer dine out.
 It would help if you dined out once in a while to help relax and change your scenery.
 It also takes our minds away from the pressure associated with sticking to a diet plan.

 - Go-To Gluten-Free Restaurants.
 It would help if you remembered that you are on a strict gluten-free meal plan.
-To avoid slipping, make sure you go to a gluten-free restaurant (7).
+To avoid cross-contamination, make sure you go to a gluten-free restaurant (7).
 A quick Google search will give you recommendations of gluten-free restaurants within your locality.

 - Take it Easy.
 Be cautious about dining out because it is pretty easy to overindulge.
 The CDC advises dieters to share their meals with their buddies whenever they dine outside because most portions tend to be double what you need (3).